dejacl/School_District_Analysis/README.md

 # School_District_Analysis

-##Overview of the school district analysis:
+### Overview of the school district analysis:

-    The purpose of this analysis was to remove the Thomas High School 9th grades due to there test results being inaccruated due to inconclusive data.
-The data was falsified during or after testing.
-The board wants to see the results without the data that is inaccruated.
-After review that data the borad wanted to see results of the other students from that school.

-##Results:
+The purpose of this analysis originally wanted to see the testing scores of the high school students from 9th to 12th grade.
+While trying to discover the outcome of the data it was reported that the data was incorrect for the ninth graders.
+The purpose was to also take a look at the overall school districts, budgets and type of schools.

+### Results:

-How is the district summary affected?
+ *How is the district summary affected?
+The district summary was affected by an average of 5-10% of change in the data collected.

-How is the school summary affected?
+*How is the school summary affected?
+The school summary was affected by the data by a increase in the data by 5-10%.

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+ *How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+  Replacing the ninth grades the performance scores to other school was little to no change in the data.
+Removing the ninth grade made the average scoring very close to other schools.

-How does replacing the ninth-grade scores affect the following:
+ * How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
-Scores by school spending
-Scores by school size
-Scores by school type

-##Summary:
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
-After replacing the Thomas High School 9th graders the data show
+  Replacing the ninth grades scores affected the elements of the data a little more than expected.
+The other school scores were very close to Thomas High School making removing the ninth grader beneficial to by creating better scores.

+### Summary:

+Removing the 9th  graders affected the data more then people would expected but not by much.
+Some changes after replacing the 9th grades with NAN where the data was higher by 10%.
+The math scores where higher without the 9th graders.
+The overall scores where higher with the removal of the data of the 9th graders.